Mark Strome

 Mark Strome (born 20th century) is an American entrepreneur and philanthropist.
 He is the founder, chief investment officer and chairman of Strome Investment Management.

 Early life and education

 Born in New York, Strome grew up on his family's dairy farm in Warsaw, New York.
 In 1974, he graduated from Warsaw High School.

 Strome received a degree in civil engineering from Old Dominion University, and graduated with honors in 1978.
 Thereafter, he studied economics at University of California, Berkeley receiving his MA with honors.
 Strome was awarded an honorary doctorate in 1998 from Old Dominion University.
-In 2014 the Old Dominion University School of Business was renamed the Strome School of Business.
+In 2014 the Old Dominion University College of Business and Public Administration was renamed the Strome College of Business.

 Career

-Following his academic success, Strome began his career in the investment management and the securities industry.
-Initially one of the founding partners at Kayne Anderson, Strome founded Strome Investment Management, where he became a notable pioneer in the hedge fund industry.
-For more than two decades, Strome invested internationally with a global macroeconomic focus, achieving worldwide success.
-Strome has additionally created and incubated numerous publicly traded companies and several successful significant private companies.
-In recent years this has included the founding of Pulse Biosystems, 2017's most successful public offering.
-In 2017 he formed iWood Studios, to create original content for film and TV.
+Strome created Strome Investment Management, an early hedge fund that invested internationally with a global macroeconomic focus.

+Strome has created and incubated numerous publicly traded companies and several private companies.